harangn/a11y-alt-check/README.md

 When outputting to a text file, tabs are used to indent each typo listed after its page title and URL.
 This output can be made into an ordered or unordered list in a Word document by:
 1. Copy the output from the text file into a Word document.
 2. Select all content (`ctrl+a`).
 3. Manually format as a list.
-It can be unordered (`alt h u enter`) or ordered (`alt h n enter`).
+It can be unordered (`alt h u` then select type) or ordered (`alt h n` then select type).
 Word preserves the indentation levels, resulting in a useful formatted list.
 The top-level list items will be the link title and URL.
 Each alt text issue will be a nested list item.
+If there is empty or missing alt text, the issue itself will have two nested list items, the src attribute value and the whole img tag.

 ### Known Words